 Jean Monnet Chair of European Integration

-Jean Monnet Chair is a teaching post with a specialization in European Union studies for university professors.
+Jean Monnet Chair is a prestigious award and a teaching post with a specialization in European Union studies for university professors.
 Jean Monnet Chairs are named after Jean Monnet (1888-1979), one of the main architects of European integration.
 As a French politician and diplomat, he drafted the Schuman Plan (1950) that sketched a blueprint for the European Coal and Steel Community (ECSC), a predecessor institution of today’s European Union.
 He went on to serve as the first President of the High Authority of the ECSC (1952-55), which would later become the European Commission.

 We intend to foster research cooperation among the Azerbaijani scholars and postgraduate researchers by providing the services of the EU Studies Centre and by establishing a platform of researchers and scholars.
 The collaborative initiative within the framework of this project will culminate in an international conference, the first of its kind in Azerbaijan, to promote discussion on European integration.
 The conference will bring together scholars and practitioners.